 Design Studio clients have included Microsoft, Kiewit, Mutual of Omaha, Hudl, Spreetail, and many others.
 For more information, visit the Design Studio information page.

 Tips for Success

 The best thing you can do when applying for admittance to the Raikes School is to be yourself!
 Some things that we have observed that help students succeed in the Raikes School include:

-- Business and/or Computer programming experience (specifically in Java or C++)
+- Business and/or computer programming experience

 Interviews are conducted with selected candidates.

-Selection - March through April
+February through April

 Selected students receive offers from the Raikes School along with notification of any Raikes School scholarship award.